algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 #### 10.3.2.
 Connectivity Check

 To ensure the graph is connected, we need to verify that all nodes are reachable from any starting node.
-This can be achieved using the BFS (Breadth First Search) algorithm.
-The BFS algorithm will traverse the graph level by level, starting from a given node, and visit all its neighbors before moving to the next level.
+This can be achieved using the BFS[^10] (Breadth First Search) algorithm.
+The BFS[^10] algorithm will traverse the graph level by level, starting from a given node, and visit all its neighbors before moving to the next level.
 If all nodes are visited during this traversal, the graph is connected.
 Otherwise, it is disconnected.

 Here is a visual representation of a disconnected graph: